Florida – The Keys

 Sunset Celebration at Mallory Square

 “See you at sunset” – Iconic, full of history, lifestyle and pure Key West.
 About two hours before the sun sets, people swarm to Mallory Square and watch street artists and acrobats, eat some street food (you have to try the Guacamole with Tacos made of fresh Avocados, Tomatoes, etc., probably the best you ever will have had).
 Do not forget to grab a cocktail or a fresh coconut and find a place where you could enjoy the sunset and watch the boats sailing by in front of the sun and the ocean to be bathed in various and beautiful colors.

-We tried to take part of it from day one, in my case, since three years, but finally, we made in time, so we watched this stunning sunset.
+We tried to take part in it from day one, in my case, for three years, but finally, we made in time, so we watched this stunning sunset.
 A perfect closure ceremony for our stay in Key West.
 That is our last night, and my heart felt heavier already as it might be the last time visiting the Keys, at least for me.

 It is time to leave.
 Saying Good Bye to Key West and the Keys but it is not the end – not yet!
 We head back to Miami where we would fly out the next day.
 But at first, we wanted to enjoy the Keys and the oversea highway as much as possible.

 We stopped everywhere we could and watched, photographed and visit as much as many places before we arrived on the continent again.
 As an inspiration, I found an excellent blog post from viel-unterwegs.
 She also was at the Keys before and has a couple of very lovely tips where to stop.

 Seven Mile Bridge, Bahia Honda Rail Bridge, Marker 88, Key Largo Chocolates